RHilburn75/stock-analysis/README.md

 ## Project Overview

 ### Background
-  Steve is happy witht he workbook that was created for him.
+  Steve is happy with he workbook that was created for him.
 He likes the features in his report.
 With a snap of the finger, he can click a button and see his results.
 He wants to expand his research for his parents to expand the dataset to the entire stock market, but thinks it will take too long to execute.
 We'll take the current dataset and see if we can get the same results, but faster!

 ### Purpose

-  To analyzea higher amount of stocks.
-Steve is happy with the current results but let's see if we can't ge tthe results faster.
+  To analyze a higher amount of stocks.
+Steve is happy with the current results but let's see if we can't get the results faster.
 We'll take another look at the workbook and see where we can create even more effeciencies.
 Here's what we'll do:
   - Look at the current code and data from the original code
   - Provide the data from the original code
   - Show refactored code